Profile Extrusion Terms

 Screw – A helically grooved rotating element inside the barrel of a screw extruder.
-The main purpose of a screw is to melt and feed raw material from the feeder to the die, but it also homogenizes, compresses and pressurizes the material.
+The main purpose of a screw is to melt and feed raw material from the feeder to the die, also homogenizing, compressing and pressurizing the material.

-Screw diameter - The diameter developed by the rotating flight land about the screw axis.
+Screw diameter - The diameter developed by the rotating flight land around the screw axis.

-Screw Extruder – A machine comprised of a barrel with a temperature control.
-It houses one or more rotating screws, which pass plastic materials from the feed aperture and move them in the form of melt under pressure through a die.
+Screw Extruder – A machine comprised of a barrel with a temperature control, houseing one or more rotating screws which pass plastic material from the feed aperture and the movs it in the form of melt under pressure through a die.

 Take-up – An apparatus for reeling extruded material.

 Thermoset – A term that refers to the family of materials that can be melted only once during the original processing and cannot be reprocessed after the original part is made.